elastic/elasticsearch-py/docs/reference/configuration.md

 given in seconds.
 They control the starting delay configuration and the maximum allowed delay respectively.

-The default for these two arguments is 0, which effectively disables the backoff strategy.
+The default for these two arguments is 0, which effectively turns off the backoff strategy.
 Both arguments must be greater than 0 for delays between retries to be used.